Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 See our separate [[aspects FAQ|Aspects FAQ]].

+***Does posting to the "public" include deselected aspects (meaning selecting "public" equals "share with all")?***

+Yes, but the post will only appear in the stream for the selected aspects, even if everyone (the public) will be able to see it on your profile.

 ***How can I format the text in my posts (Bold, Italics, etc.)?***

 By using [Markdown](http://diasporial.com/tutorials/formatting-text).